Street Outreach Collaborative

 The Street Outreach Collaborative provides social work services and meals every day on a mobile basis at various stops around Portland, Maine, where unhoused people spend time or have appointments.

-Meals are distributed on a scheduled route in the morning and in the afternoon on holidays and weekends with services all day helping connect people with shelter, housing, health services, IDs, clothing, and other things to help them work toward goals.
-Each weekday afternoon, the Street Outreach Collaborative team focuses on services and meal distribution in a way that is more targeted towards individuals experiencing unsheltered homelessness who have barriers to accessing food and other services.
+On holidays and weekends, meals are distributed on a scheduled route in the morning and afternoon, with services all day helping connect people with shelter, housing, health services, IDs, clothing, and other things to help them work toward goals.
+Each weekday, the Street Outreach Collaborative team focuses on services and meal distribution in a way that is more targeted towards individuals experiencing unsheltered homelessness who have barriers to accessing food and other services.

 Let us know where you will be!
 Call 207-775-0026 ext.
 1880 and leave your name, number, and where you’re staying to register with the Street Outreach Collaborative team.